bkiefer/srgs2xml/README.md

 If a token string starts with `$$`, the rest of the token is interpreted as Java regular expression, and input tokens will be matched against this token using Jva's regular expression matching implementation.

+The special `$GARBAGE` token is implemented as specified in the standard, in fact, it behaves like putting in a `"$$.*"<0->"`, but since the parsers in this implementation always do exhaustive parsing, it's use is somewhat discouraged, since a single `$GARBAGE` will match every token right to it.
+Therefore, a special token `$JUNK` has been added that will match exactly one nonempty token, like `"$$.*"`.

 # Extensions in the Semantic Interpretation

 First and foremost, it is important to note that there is *no semantic return value by default*!
 That means, if a rule contains no semantic tags, it will return an empty object.